Automatically create a case from an email in web client

 Manage automatic case creation from a queue form

 You can create or manage an automatic case creation rule from a queue form, too.
-To do this, open the queue record, and on the command bar, select Email to Case Settings.
+To do this, open the queue record, and then on the command bar, select Email to Case Settings.